-We noticed that ever since Hostinger reduced their prices, many users are closing their accounts with Jimdo.
+We noticed that ever since Wix offers many additional features, users are closing their accounts with Jimdo.

 Jimdo is a beginner-friendly website builder, but it’s not everyone’s cup of tea.

 You might want to switch to a builder that gives you more templates or more freedom to customize your pages, or maybe you need some advanced e-commerce functionality.

 In this article, we’ll check if it’s easy to cancel your Jimdo account and get a refund.
 I’ll walk you through the entire process.

 If you feel like Jimdo is holding you back, I recommend you give Wix a try.
 You can choose from a huge variety of templates and customize them however you like.
 You can start a serious online store, or take advantage of the huge App Market and add advanced features to your site.

 How to Cancel Your Account Step by Step

 To cancel your Jimdo account, all you need to do is submit a support ticket saying you want to cancel.
 Jimdo offers a risk-free refund policy, which means you don’t have to provide a specific reason or justification.

 The only caveat is that you have to submit it within 14 days from the moment you subscribed.